 Education and workforce development are key areas of investment for Kentucky's business community.
 Employers across the state - whether through their taxes, specific on-the-job skills training, tuition reimbursement for workers, or personal involvement - are putting their energy and financial resources to work for an educated population and skilled workforce.
+As highlighted by the Kentucky Chamber Foundation's recent report, "20 Years in the Making: Kentucky's Workforce Crisis," education and workforce must be critical priorities for the General Assembly.
+Reversing the decades-long trend of falling workforce participation rates should be a major goal for all Kentucky policymakers.

-Kentucky employers know that education is the cornerstone of progress for Kentucky, its communities and its citizens.
-The quality of the Commonwealth's education system and how well it equips individuals to advance in their communities, homes and on the job will determine the state's success.
+Kentucky employers know that education is the cornerstone of progress for Kentucky, its communities, and its citizens.
+The quality of the Commonwealth's education system and how well it equips individuals to advance in their communities, homes, and on the job will determine the state's success.
 High expectations and accountability for performance are critical at all levels of the system- in ensuring every child is ready for kindergarten, in accelerating student achievement in elementary, middle and high school, in steadily improving performance and outcomes at the postsecondary level, in increasing the knowledge and skills of under-educated adults, and in developing a high-quality workforce.